 One of the brass side plates shows five men raising the flag at Sydney on Wednesday 23 January 1788, the other shows the official occasion three days later when New South Wales was founded.

 Even his death has become surrounded in mystery.
 In 1797 he retired to Bath, where he lived with his wife Isabella at 19 Bennett Street a splendid Georgian property in a sweeping crescent.
-In 1814 this 76 year old man who three months earlier had be promoted in his retirement to Admiral of the blue, fell from his first floor window and died!
+In 1814 this 76-year-old man who three months earlier had been promoted in his retirement to Admiral of the blue, fell from his first-floor window and died!
 Some have suggested suicide or even murder; although it is more likely he suffered a stroke after many years of ill health.

 Australians visiting England wishing to honour Arthur Phillip this monument would be a proud reminder of our unsung hero, who has not had his rightful praise from his own countrymen, where to this day he remains almost unknown.
 He never encouraged celebrity status which might have made him extravagantly famous like Nelson and other men of action.
 Instead, he is worshipped from afar, the founder of Sydney, New South Wales and the other branch of Newgate Prison.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.